Study of Particle Multiplicity of Cosmic Ray Events using 2m$\times$2m Resistive Plate Chamber Stack at IICHEP-Madurai: Event Reconstruction and Data Selection

 A track is considered as reconstructed if the $\chi^{2}$/ndf is less than 10 and there are more than 4 layers in the track.
 The reconstruction efficiency is defined as the ratio of the number of events with at-least one reconstructed track with the total number of triggered events.
 The reconstruction efficiency as a function of time is shown in Figure~\ref{fig:stackineffi}.

-It can be observed that the reconstruction efficiency varies periodically which is correlated to the variation of pressure and temperature due to the solar atmospheric tides \cite{rpcleak}.
+It can be observed that the reconstruction efficiency varies periodically which is correlated to the variation of atmospheric pressure and temperature \cite{rpcleak}.
 This periodic change in efficiency does not affect the relative ratio of multiple track events.
 The pure multiple track events are $\sim$0.01\% of triggered events.
 Out of the total triggered events, 6--7\,\% of events are due to noise and hadronic showers initiated at the roof.
-Any such ambiguous events are rejected by all the selection criteria used in the analysis.
+Any such ambiguous events are rejected by the selection criteria discussed in the following.

 The zenith and azimuth angle distributions of the reconstructed tracks are presented in Figure \ref{fig:thetaphi}(a) and \ref{fig:thetaphi}(b), respectively.